jbarciv/Hyper-ViNL/README.md

 # Hyperparameter Study for Quadruped Robot Locomotion using Reinforcement Learning

 This repository contains the research and work conducted as part of my Robotics Master's Thesis.
-The project builds upon the ViNL implementation by Kareer et al. [[1]](#1), which enhances the Legged Gym framework by Rudin et al. [[2]](#2) for obstacle avoidance in indoor environments using the Aliengo Unitree robot.
+The project builds upon the ViNL implementation [[1]](#1), which enhances the Legged Gym framework [[2]](#2) for obstacle avoidance in indoor environments using the Aliengo Unitree robot.

 Our work focuses on two main contributions:
 1. **Hyperparameter Study**: A comprehensive analysis of hyperparameters critical for optimizing quadruped robot locomotion.